Explore China including Tibet

 Fly to Chengdu

-This morning it will be time to say goodbye to Tibet as you board an internal flight to Chengdu, the capital of Sichuan Province.
-Upon arrival you will transfer to Jinli Old Street, a pedestrianized area full of cafes, tea houses and stalls selling everything from arts and crafts, to confectionary.
-You will have a guided tour of this charming street as well as some free time for lunch at your leisure.
+This morning it will be time to say goodbye to Tibet as we board an internal flight to Chengdu, the capital of Sichuan Province.
+Our first stop on arrival to Chengdu is the captivating Jinli Old Street, a charming pedestrianized area where history and modernity seamlessly.
+Here we will have a guided tour of this charming street full of cafes, tea houses and stalls selling everything from arts and crafts to confectionary as well as some free time for lunch at your leisure.

 Dujiangyan Panda Reserve